ScottWilliamAnderson/FloorPlanSonification/README.md

 To exit the program, press *esc*

-A good way to map out the floor plan in your: try listening in each room!
+A good way to map out the floor plan in your mind: try listening in each room!